ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/README.md

 # MM/GBSA Directory

-This directory contains the MM/GBSA workflows, input files, execution scripts, and result files for the four KDM5C benchmarking systems evaluated in this study.
+This directory contains the MM/GBSA endpoint-energy workflows, input files, execution scripts, and result files for the four KDM5C receptor setups evaluated in this study.

 ## Systems included

 - `01_5FWJ_holo` — internal workflow label corresponding to **5FWJ metal-retained**
 - `02_5FWJ_apo` — internal workflow label corresponding to **5FWJ metal-depleted**
-- `03_AlphaFold_PAF` — system based on the public AlphaFold model
+- `03_AlphaFold_PAF` — receptor setup based on the public AlphaFold-derived model (**PAF**)
-- `04_AlphaFold_CAF` — system based on the custom AlphaFold model
+- `04_AlphaFold_CAF` — receptor setup based on the custom AlphaFold-derived model (**CAF**)
 - `05_MMGBSA_Calculation_and_Summary` — notebooks and combined summary tables for cross-system MM/GBSA result processing

 ## Directory organization

-This directory is organized by system.
-Each system-specific folder contains the files used to prepare, run, and summarize MM/GBSA calculations for that system.
+This directory is organized by receptor setup.
+Each system-specific folder contains the files used to prepare, run, and summarize MM/GBSA calculations for that receptor–ligand complex.

 Each system folder may include: